-This curriculum is an intense program designed to introduce the student to the history, current trends, basic principles, and techniques of massage.
-Students will explore ethical issues, laws and ordinances, as well as marketing strategies.
-This 525-hour program meets national certification requirements.
+This curriculum is an intense program designed to introduce the student to the history, current trends, basic principles, and techniques of massage therapy.
+Students will explore ethical issues, laws and marketing strategies.
+This 660 hour program meets requirements for state licensure for Illinois, Kentucky, and Missouri."